 The San Diego Padres Are coming off a 66-96 season, good for last place in the National League West.
 However, the wins and losses do not tell the entire story.
 This is a talented young team with players such as Luis Urias, Manuel Margot, Franchy Cordero, Cal Quantrill, Eric Lauer, and Joey Lucchesi who all are showing signs of a big 2019.
 So what did they do this offseason to keep the ball moving forward?

 The two biggest free agents of the offseason, shortstop/third basemen Manny Machado and right fielder Bryce Harper, both remained unsigned as we got late into February.
-Some blamed teams for being too frugal, others praised them for finally putting their foot down, and not giving into outrageous demands from players.
+Some blamed teams for being too frugal, and others praised them for finally putting their foot down, and not giving in to outrageous demands from players.
 Regardless, the Padres originally showed interest in Harper, but that was a move to get Manny Machado to the table to talk.
 The tactic worked, and Machado signed a 10-year contract with the Padres on February 20.
 With Machado, Kinsler, and a young talented roster, the Padres are all set to make some serious noise in 2019.